-Sheffield will prepare Annual Environmental Reports (AERs) to be submitted to regulatory authorities.
+Thunderbird will prepare Annual Environmental Reports (AERs) to be submitted to regulatory authorities.
 The format of these reports will be consistent with requirements stipulated by individual regulatory authorities.

-A Compliance Assessment Report (CAR) will be submitted to the Office of the Environmental Protection Authority at an agreed date.
+A Compliance Assessment Report (CAR) will be submitted to the Environmental Protection Authority Services unit of DWER at an agreed date.
 The report will document compliance with conditions of approval including assessment of compliance with management plan requirements where management plans form part of approval conditions.

-2.4.2 Reporting on Exceedance of Management Target
+2.4.2 Exceedance Reporting

-In the event that the management target is exceeded (or not met), the CEO of the OEPA will be notified within 7 days of identification of the exceedance.
+In the event that management targets are exceeded, the CEO of the OEPA will be notified within 7 days of identification of the exceedance.